 This trip is best done during higher water, usually in June and early July, to avoid rocks; however, the flow rate at this level is much faster with larger waves and increased potential for a canoe to be pushed into hazards such as rocks, log jams, or sweepers (trees that have fallen into the river and obstruct a portion or the entire channel).
 The river averages Class II+ depending on the section, and as is true of all rivers in the Yukon, the water is very cold.

 It is important to consider that water levels and conditions change depending on weather, time of year and new sweepers and/or log jams.
 Paddlers need to consider these varying conditions and be prepared for them.
 While traveling though the wilderness it is important to follow the Leave No Trace principles, and in doing so, you will minimize your footprint on the environment!

-The description that follows is laid out in three sections.
+The description is laid out in three sections.
 Should any of the paddling terminology used be unfamiliar, this is a good indication that the level of difficulty may be too great.

 The Jarvis River is swift, narrow and rocky with several sweepers and log jams to avoid.
 The river also has very tight or blind corners.
 At times several channels exist and route selection may be difficult.
 There has been at least one river-wide log jam present for a few years which may move, change or more full-width log jams may form as beetled-killed spruce trees fall into the river.
 The log jams will likely involve a full day of navigation.
 There has also been a section of the river where the river is flowing into the forest and into a large log jam, again this section may change depending on fallen trees, the course of the river and water levels.
 Paddlers MUST be able to competently back ferry and stop their boat if needed.
 Paddlers must be able to scout, line, and drag their boats over and around obstructions.